-Metals II (TC) 08615 10-11-12

-Prereq.: A "C" or better in Metals I & instructor's consent.Transcripted Credit
+Metals II (TC)0861510-11-121 creditPrereq.: A "C" or better in Metals I & instructor's consent.Transcripted Credit

-This advanced course will provide students with a review of the concepts and principles taught in Metals I. Students will learn to develop skills and techniques necessary to safely weld steel, aluminum, stainless metals using the SMAW, GMAW, and GTAW processes.
-In addition, students can expect to complete advanced projects using sheet metal, casting, and machine tool equipment and practices.
-Basic math skills including algebra and geometry will be used daily to complete projects.
-Students will also study the manufacturing and design principles necessary to effectively plan and safely manufacture their own individual projects (upon instructor approval).
+This advanced course will provide students with a deeper understanding of topics covered in Metals 1 along with an in depth understanding of a variety of milling operations, lathe facing, turing, and boring, precision grinding, threading, and CNC operation.
+Students will also study the manufacturing and design principles necessary to effectively plan and safely manufacture their own individual projects.
 Students may earn articulated credits for LTC by completing this course in good standing.